-Article 7 of the UK Securitization Regulation requires the originator, sponsor and SSPE of a securitization (as such terms are defined in such regulation) to make certain prescribed information relating to the securitization available to investors, the competent authority and, upon request, to potential investors.
+Article 7 of the UK Securitization Regulation requires the originator, sponsor and SSPE of a securitization to make certain prescribed information relating to the securitization available to investors, the competent authority and, upon request, to potential investors.
 Such prescribed information includes quarterly asset level reporting and quarterly investor reporting using a specified form of reporting template.
-The UK Securitization Regulation specifies that a UK Institutional Investor must verify that the originator, sponsor or SSPE, if established in a third country (i.e., outside of the UK), has, where applicable, made available substantially the same information, and with substantially the same frequency and modalities, as it would have been required to make available under Article 7 if it had been established in the UK.
-Fannie Mae has elected to provide UK Institutional Investors with certain informational resources (collectively, the "UK Supplemental Resources", and together with the EU Supplemental Resources, the "Supplemental Resources") to support such investors' compliance with the UK Securitization Rules.
+The UK Securitization Regulation specifies that a UK Institutional Investor must verify that the originator, sponsor or SSPE, if established in a third country (i.e., outside of the UK), has, where applicable, made available information that is substantially the same as it would have been required to make available under Article 7 if it had been established in the UK and with such frequency and modalities as are substantially the same as those with which it would have made such information available in accordance with that Article, if it had been so established.